developmentseed/eoAPI/docs/src/services.md

 OGC Features and Tiles API built on top of [tipg](https://github.com/developmentseed/tipg).

 By default, the API will look for tables in the `public` schema of the database.
-We've also added three custom functions that connect to the pgSTAC schema.
+We've also added three functions that connect to the pgSTAC schema:

 - **pg_temp.pgstac_collections_view**: Simple function which returns PgSTAC Collections
 - **pg_temp.pgstac_hash**: Return features for a specific `searchId` (hash)